Year in Review: Content Marketing Trends in the USA

 Other sources prove that Facebook is the most popular network, also adding Pinterest, Twitter, and Instagram to the list.

 Instagram is one of the most popular platforms to use for influencer marketing.
-It’s another effective chance for businesses to approach potential customers.
+It’s another effective opportunity for businesses to approach potential customers.